Lajcik007/fourth-udemy-project/README.md

 # Serverless Announcements Dashboard

 Simple showcase of public dashboard for small announcements.
+* Application build upon code used for fourth project.

 # Functionality of the application